-Here are five easy PowerPoint presentation tips to help you do your next PowerPoint presentation.
+Here are five easy PowerPoint presentation tips showing you how to make your next PowerPoint presentation.

 Reference the points on the slides.
 Pause.
-Indicate the point, look back to your audience and make the reference.
-Doing this joins up your talk with your slide show–helping your audience to digest the main points.
+Then, indicate the point, look back to your audience and make the reference.
+Because, when you do this, you join up your talk with your slide show.
+And, of course, you help your audience to digest the main points.

-Use the slide build technique…an under-used PowerPoint jewel. with a build you can reference a point on the display screen, you can ask an open question, pause and then display an answer on the screen.
+Use the slide build technique…an under-used PowerPoint jewel.
+Since, with a build you can reference a point on the display screen, you can ask an open question, pause and then display an answer on the screen.
 This could be a word build or a graph display.
-The options are limitless.
-All the settings are accessed via the Slide Show, Animation Scheme settings in PowerPoint.
-Take care that the technology doesn’t take over.
+Yes, the options are limitless.
+You can always access all the settings via the Slide Show, Animation Scheme settings in PowerPoint.
+But, take care that the technology doesn’t take over.

-A presentation skills training course at your nearest PresentPerfectTM training centre will always help when you need to do a PowerPoint presentation.
-You can call 01344 859823 or email: firstname.lastname@example.org.
+Yes, you can do it.
+As we discovered in this canine PowerPoint presentation!
+However, a presentation skills training course at your nearest PresentPerfectTM training centre will always help when you need to do a PowerPoint presentation.
+So, when the time is right, please don’t hesitate to get in touch.